carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 * Targets can define their own (and rely on built-in) "pattern fragments".
-  Pattern fragments are chunks of reusable patterns that get inlined into your patterns during compiler-compiler time.
+  Pattern fragments are chunks of reusable patterns that get inlined into your patterns during compiler-compile time.
 For example, the integer "``(not x)``" operation is actually defined as a pattern fragment that expands as "``(xor x, -1)``", since the SelectionDAG does not have a native '``not``' operation.
 Targets can define their own short-hand fragments as they see fit.